tensorlayer/TensorLayer/README.md

 ```
 --
 # Overview
-More examples about Deep Learning, Reinforcement Learning and Nature Language Processing available on *[readthedocs](http://tensorlayer.readthedocs.io/en/latest/)*, you can also download the docs file read it locally.
+More examples about Deep Learning, Reinforcement Learning and Nature Language Processing available on *[readthedocs](http://tensorlayer.readthedocs.io/en/latest/)*, you can also download the docs file then read it locally.

 0. [Fully Connected Network](#)
 0. [Convolutional Neural Network](#)